CamCove-Crichton/Whiskey-d_Away/README.md

 - As I started working on my user profiles app, I knew I still needed to add a feature in for date of birth to be able to determine that the user booking the tour experience was over the age of 18, so I introduced it in the Profile model but I also wanted to introduce it to the booking form, in case I do not get to having user ensure they have an account before making a booking, then I have the validation in the booking form to ensure the user making the booking is over 18 years of age
 - I then moved onto creating the Profiles app in the project and started by adding a basic view, then the url and including the url in my project level urls as well as creating a very basic template to render to get going with the user profile
 - Once I had the profile view basic setup done, I went through all the allauth templates to adjust them to fit in with the header element by going to the allauth account base template and adding my header-container class to style it, and then add in an inner_content template block, and then went and adjusted all the account templates to have their block contant as inner_content to extend from the base template in the account directory in my templates directory on the project level
+- I then moved back to the User model and added a method to check if a user profile exists, and if so then update the profile otherwise create a new profile if it does not exist
+- Then within my view I used the get_object_or_404 to be able to access the user profile and added it to the context, so I could just print the user out in the template to check it was working

 ### Future Developments